inspektor-gadget/inspektor-gadget/docs/CONTRIBUTING.md

 - `CONTAINER_REGISTRY`: The registry containing the repo above.
 Leave empty for Docker Hub.
 Example: ghcr.io, foo.azurecr.io, gcr.io
 - `CONTAINER_REGISTRY_USERNAME` & `CONTAINER_REGISTRY_PASSWORD`: Authentication information for the the repo above.

-### Development environment on minikube for the traceloop gadget
+### Development environment on minikube

-It's possible to make changes to traceloop and test them on minikube locally without pushing container images to any registry.
+It's possible to make changes to Inspektor Gadget and test them on minikube locally without pushing container images to any registry.

+* Follow the specific [installation instructions](Documentation/install.md#minikube) for minikube.
 * Make sure the git repositories `traceloop` and `inspektor-gadget` are cloned in sibling directories
 * Minikube with the Docker driver does not work for traceloop.
 You can use another driver, for example:
 ```